-- 2. The land use administrator is expressly authorized to approve alternative compliance landscape plans for projects implementing low-impact development practices or seeking sustainable development or green building certification from nationally recognized organizations, such as the International Code Council, the U.S. Green Building Council, the International Living Future Institute, the U.S. Green Building Initiative or SITES, as follows: - a.
-Sites implementing low-impact development (LID) solutions meeting the general LID and stormwater regulation guidelines of Oklahoma State University's Division of Agricultural Sciences and Natural Resources may be approved as alternative compliance landscape plans. - (1) LID plans must be sealed by a landscape architect licensed to practice in the State of Oklahoma. - (2) LID development solutions may be provided in the street right-of-way, subject to approval by all applicable city agencies.
-Such improvements must be maintained by the adjoining property owner. - (3) All aspects of an LID project, including permeable pavement, bioretention areas, rain gardens, filter strips, grassed swales, green roofs, wetlands natural stream restoration or preservation will be considered part of the approved alternative compliance landscape plan. - b.
+- a.
+Sites implementing low-impact development (LID) practices that comply with the City of Tulsa Stormwater Management Criteria Manual are expressly authorized for approval through the alternative compliance provisions of this section. - (1) LID plans must be sealed by a landscape architect licensed to practice in the State of Oklahoma. - (2) LID development solutions may be provided in the street right-of-way, subject to approval by all applicable city agencies.
+Such improvements must be maintained by the adjoining property owner. - (3) All aspects of an LID project, including permeable pavement, bioretention areas, rain gardens, filter strips, grassed swales, green roofs, wetlands, natural stream restoration or preservation will be considered part of the approved alternative compliance landscape plan. - b.
 Plans for sites for which property owners are seeking sustainable development or green building certification from nationally recognized organizations may be approved as alternative compliance landscape plans. - (1) Landscape plans must be sealed by a landscape architect licensed to practice in the State of Oklahoma. - (2) Landscape improvements may be provided in the street right-of-way, subject to approval by all applicable city agencies.
 Such improvements must be maintained by the adjoining property owner. - (3) All proposed aspects of the proposed certification, including hardscape material selections, site lighting, grey water irrigation systems and other components of the site may be considered as part of the approved alternative compliance landscape plan.